In most cases, a Canadian employer wishing to hire a foreign worker must first receive government approval before the hiring can take place.

 - Expediting a LMIA

-- Advertising Requirements
+- Advertising Requirements (including exemptions)

 Employers seeking to hire high-wage workers must submit transition plans along with their Labour Market Impact Assessment (LMIA) application to ensure that they are taking steps to reduce their reliance on temporary foreign workers over time.
 High-wage workers are those earning above the median hourly wage for a given occupation in specified region.